kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

                "metadata.annotations['batch.kubernetes.io/job-completion-index']"
 ```

-The `Workload` resource is a new core resource that provides scheduling policy definitions.
+The `Workload` resource is a new core resource that provides scheduling policy templates.
 It does not manage pod
 lifecycles or interfere with the pod creation logic of controllers like `Job`, `JobSet`, or `StatefulSet`.
 Instead, it
-serves as a policy blueprint, describing the PodGroupTemplates with their corresponding scheduling policies
+serves as a policy template, containing the PodGroupTemplates with their corresponding scheduling policies
 (e.g., gang scheduling) that should be applied to the resulting `PodGroups`.

 The Workload object defines these templates and their policies: